Karnik2001/Geometric-Transformations-of-Image/README.md

 # Geometric-Transformations-of-Image

 ## Project
-This is a simple project that demonstrates basic image processing techniques utilized in images which is applicable to a variety of applications including image registration, computer vision, medical imaging, remote sensing, and robotics.
+This is a simple project that demonstrates basic image processing techniques utilized in images applicable to a variety of applications including image registration, computer vision, medical imaging, remote sensing, and robotics.

 ## Project Structure